solarcaratuva/solarcaratuva.github.io/Embedded/riv3_dev_guide.md

 There are 2 other benefits as well that come with CAN by default, but could be easily replicated and are common:

-3. A robust error handling system for when messages fail to send.
+3. A robust error handling system for when messages fail to send or are corrupted.
 4. The hardware specification is built on [differential signaling](https://en.wikipedia.org/wiki/Differential_signalling), which greatly reduces the impact of electrical noise and voltage supply imperfections.

 **Terminology**